Last updated: September 16, 2024

-A few months ago, I received this postcard in the mail from what I believe to be either a phony company or a sales funnel test:
+A few months ago, I received an intriguing postcard in the mail from what appeared to be either a phony company or a sales funnel test:

 After some investigation into the company, I think it is either a scam or a “Lean Startup” business test.